-The solar thermal power plant, expected to operate for 20 years, uses the dry cooling method and provide three hours of thermal storage capacity using a two-tank, indirect molten salt-based thermal energy storage system.
-The stored thermal energy can be used to generate electricity for five hours after the sunset.
+The solar thermal power plant is expected to operate for 20 years, uses the dry cooling method and will provide three hours of thermal storage capacity using a two-tank, indirect molten salt-based thermal energy storage system.
+The stored thermal energy can be used to generate electricity for five hours after the sun sets.

 Power supply from KaXu Solar One

-The power generated from the KaXu Solar One plant, which is estimated at 330,000MWh a year, is sold to the South African electricity utility Eskom under a long-term power purchase agreement.
+The power generated from the KaXu Solar One plant, which is estimated to be 330,000MWh a year, is sold to the South African electricity utility Eskom under a long-term power purchase agreement.

 A 132kV overhead transmission line was built to connect the KaXu Solar One facility to the Eskom Network through Eskom’s Paulputs Transmission Substation in Northern Cape, which is located 5km away from the plant site.